infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 ### Progression

-In the form of nights - kinda like five nights at Freddy’s, but different nights have different encounters Exploration like soma, but we recycle the map by integrating different nights and encounters.
+~~In the form of nights - kinda like five nights at Freddy’s, but different nights have different encounters~~ Exploration like soma, but we recycle the map by integrating different nights and encounters.
+Progression in time is slowly revealed through the introduction of senior grades

 Mental and physical progression

 ### Locations
+Dorm
-Dorm - player will go there every night
+	- ~~player will go there every night~~
+	- The final destination that is revealed

 School
 	- Buncha classrooms
 	- bathrooms
-	- head office (maybe bossroom),
+	- head office (maybe bossroom)
+	-
 Convenience store - sells medication, food, supplies Flag pole or sumthin - A symbol of worship of sorts Park - the seems-to-be "safe" place.

 **Characters**
-**Idea: if they are under control, the are robots, if not, then humans**
+~~**Idea: if they are under control, the are robots, if not, then humans**~~
 Humans:
 your friend - which will represent you in the third person as you watch him get completely taken over School shooters - they’ve had enough of this school, and life in general School bullies - they haven’t seen you as a target ( less like bullies and more like mafia) Teachers - Spine device controls.
-Principal - Enthusiastic tone with dark actions Janitor -
+Principal - Enthusiastic tone with dark actions

 Mental monsters